|S-Boats in the Kriegsmarine - Channel/Northsea 1945|

 During the last year of war six ships were sunk with together 10.467 BRT.

 The own losses were: 67 killed in action, 20 wounded, 18 POWs.
 13 boats were lost: "S 180" and "S 223" by mine hits; "S181", "S 186", "S 194", and "S 224" by bombs/aircraft weapons; "S 176", "S 177", "S 193", and "S 199" by/after artillery hits; "S 167", "S 202", and "S 703" by collisions.

-Is is of interest that the radiotelegrams encrypted with the supposedly safe "Enigma" were not only intercepted but also decoded by the British reconnaissance, so that the enemy was well informed about the movements of the S-Boats.
+It is of interest that the radiotelegrams encrypted with the supposedly safe "Enigma" were not only intercepted but also decoded by the British reconnaissance within a short time, so that the enemy was well informed about the movements of the S-Boats.
 The following radiotelegrams are serving as excamples:

 The above Enigma-radiotelegrams are from the Archives of Flemming Hansen.

-The mentioned new-constructions presumable were the boats S-314 through S-320, which were never commissioned.
-Thereof S-316 was lost.
-The whereabouts of the other boats is not clarified.
-Posibly they went to Abeking & Rasmussen at Gl.
+The mentioned new-constructions presumably were boats of the loot "S 307" through "S 321", which were never commissioned.
+Thereof "S 316" was lost.
+The whereabouts of the other boats are not clarified.
+Probably they went to Abeking & Rasmussen at Gl.
 Hestehauge close to Svendborg/Denmark for final fitting-out.
 It is assumed that eight of them were scuttled on 6th May 1945 in the Lunkebight/Denmark.